mapbox/node-fontnik/DEV.md

 # test published binary (should install from remote)
 npm install && npm test

-# Make sure that the GHA workflow is successfull.
+# Make sure that the GHA workflow is successful.
 Download the artifacts
 npm run download-binaries

 # publish to npm